-Roll-out of our SOSGA project programming has, in general, been smooth, although in the first phase of this project we also hit certain a few obstacles during implementation.
-Each of these has actually served to better our programs, which attests to the leadership and the friendships within our group.
-The necessity of making changes to our plan and budget has helped us gain experience in functioning as a team, and has shown us how agile we can be in making things right on a given issue and moving ahead.
+Roll-out of our SOSGA project programming was smooth in general, although in the first phase of this project we also hit a few small obstacles during implementation.
+Each of those served to teach us things and to better our programs, which should be attributed to the sound leadership and the many friendships within our group.
+The necessity of making changes to our plan and budget helped us to gain increasing experience functioning as a team, and showed us early on us how agile we can be in making adjustments and improving our programs and strategy.

 Project objectives (directly from 2014 Grant Proposal)

 (1) Maud Powell will convene and facilitate 18 bi-monthly Seed Network meetings around southern Oregon, hosted by farmers and accompanied by an on-farm workshop, presentation, or demonstration (May 2015 – December 2017).
 Six field events for 2015 have been proposed, to be confirmed by seed grower association members at 2015 general membership meeting (February 2015)

 - The on-farm, public field days were immediately successful and have been a widely appreciated part of SOSGA’s programming.
 The full 18 events were successfully convened, with attendance ranging from 10 to 50+ with an average of about 20 attendees per event.
 In 2018, the final five events were as followed, with attendees in parentheses: Seed Winnowing Demo (22), Garlic Tour (22), Seed Cleaning Demo & Tour (19), Bioregional Seed Operation Tour (18), Medicinal Herb Seed Production tour (43).